Ryan McLaughlin, Luthier and Founder of MCLAUGHLIN VIOLINS

 Ryan attended the Violin Making School of America in Salt Lake City, Utah.
 Upon graduating from the four year program in 1999, Ryan joined the staff at Michael Becker Fine Violins in Park Ridge, Illinois.
 In 2006, Ryan moved to Atlanta to become the Workshop Manager at Williams Gengakki Violins.
 Since that time he started his own workshop, first in Atlanta, and now in Chicago’s Fine Arts Building.

-Ryan is a regular at the Violin Society of America’s (VSA) Violin Restoration Workshop in Oberlin, Ohio.
+Ryan has been a regular at the Violin Society of America’s (VSA) Violin Restoration Workshop in Oberlin, Ohio.
 There he has studied under the late Rene Morel, John Becker, Andrew Fairfax, Jerry Pasewicz, Joseph Grubaugh, Rodney Mohr, David Orlin, Jeff Holmes, Guy Rabut, Marilyn Wallin, and David Burgess.

 lü-tē-ər: one that makes or repairs stringed instruments such as violins, violas, and cellos.

 Ryan McLaughlin has served on the board of directors of the Violin Society of America, and the American Federation of Violin and Bow Makers.

 Sean Lee, Sales Associate at McLaughlin Violins, In charge of Rentals